mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 and, with no population pressure to force expansion, movement outward came to a more or less complete halt.
-The subcontinent today know as Lesser Dantterland is thus fairly well settled and ‘tamed’ for agriculture, and there are scattered settlements out across Greater Dantterland.
+The subcontinent today know as Lesser Dantterland is thus fairly well settled and 'tamed' for agriculture, and there are scattered settlements out across Greater Dantterland.
 The rest of the planet is uninhabited and more or less virgin territory.
 Within Lesser Dantterland government is by a semi–hereditary